jcherven/myAlgoCasts/README.md

 # AlgoCasts

-Practice with simple algorithms and data structure problems in Javascript.
+Practice with simple datastructure and algorithm problems in Javascript.